 Another beat of silence.

-Don Romano either let out a heavy sigh or took in a deep breath.
+Don Romano hummed.
 “These cities are large, Mr. al-Jarrah.
-I am not even foolishly arrogant enough to say that I am aware of everything that happens in my domain—which is only this half of the Twin Cities, mind you.”
+I am not even foolishly arrogant enough to say that I am aware of everything that happens in my property—which is only this half of the Twin Cities, mind you.”
 He chuckled.
 “Perhaps I should retire.”

 Showin’ vulnerability while hidin’ vulnerability.
 This man was definitely wise in his years.
 Someone who dealt with all types of people.